-I am attaching a copy of the actuarial valuation as of January 1, 2018, which has been prepared in accordance with Governmental Accounting Standards Board Statement No. 75 (GASB 75) for your fiscal year January 1, 2018, to December 31, 2018.
+I am attaching the actuarial valuation as of January 1, 2018, for the fiscal year ending December 31, 2019, which has been prepared in accordance with Governmental Accounting Standards Board Statement No. 75 (GASB 75).

 GASB 75 Background

 The purpose of GASB 75 is to have employers identify the promises they make with respect to postemployment benefits and to reasonably quantify their cost.
 In the most general sense, employers must attribute the future cash flow for postemployment benefits over the employee's working lifetime.